-Your positive attributes can really come in handy if you’ve faced some challenges getting into medical school, because many naysayers will tell you going to school in Canada is the only way to become a doctor there.
+Naysayers will tell you the only way to become a doctor in Canada is to go to school there.
 But studying abroad and practicing medicine in Canada do not have to be mutually exclusive—especially not for motivated students who attend a quality institution.

-Those who attend the School of Medicine at St. George’s University (SGU), for example, are just as qualified as any Canadian medical student.
-Plenty of graduates have happily gone on to complete residency and practice medicine in Canada.
+Those who attend the School of Medicine at St. George’s University (SGU), for example, must meet the same qualifications as any other medical student.
+This means upon graduating and passing exams, international students are on a level playing field with those who studied medicine in Canada.
+Plenty have gone on to complete residencies and ultimately practice medicine in Canada.

-You may be wondering what it’s truly like to return home after studying abroad for medical school.
-To give you a better understanding of the journey, we spoke with three SGU alumni who chose to return to Canada after completing their education.
+You may wonder what it’s like to return home after studying abroad for medical school.
+To give you a better understanding of the journey, we spoke with five SGU alumni who chose to return to Canada after completing their education.
 Keep reading to learn more about their stories.

-Sometimes the path to your end goal doesn’t go precisely the way you planned.
+Sometimes the path to your end goal doesn’t go the way you planned.
 Being flexible and having perseverance can make a huge difference.
-Just ask Dr. Ivan Kamikovski, SGU grad and Orthopaedic Surgery Resident Physician at the University of Ottawa.
+Just ask Dr. Ivan Kamikovski, SGU grad and orthopedic surgery resident physician at the University of Ottawa.
 Though he didn’t initially secure his current residency, Dr. Kamikovski successfully matched after completing a one-year preliminary position in Detroit, Michigan.

-You also need to make sure to put your best foot forward when you manage to obtain an elective.
-“If they get a sense that they can trust you and they can work with you on a team, then you have a pretty good shot at coming back to Canada,” Dr. Kamikovski says.
+He also stresses the importance of putting your best foot forward during elective rotations.
+“If they get a sense that they can trust you and they can work with you on a team, then you have a pretty good shot at coming back to Canada,” he adds.

-Dr. Kamikovski quickly realized one of the keys to becoming a strong resident was being open to learning.
+Dr. Kamikovski quickly realized one of the keys to becoming a strong medical resident was being open to learning.
 You still have plenty to pick up after completing medical school.
 “You have to work on your professionalism as well as your medical knowledge—it’s not just medical knowledge,” he explains.